 The Members’ vote(s) shall be tabulated in confidence by members of the LCS Board, and no one else.

 Upon closing of the election, the LCS Board shall tabulate the results.
 The candidate(s) receiving the most votes shall be elected as directors for the term defined by the LCS Bylaws.
+In the event of a tie vote for a seat, a second ballot will be cast with only tied candidates participating.
+Should a second tie occur, a result will be obtained by flipping a coin.
 The LCS Board shall certify the accuracy of the results prior to any announcements.

 The LCS Board President, or his/her designee, shall contact the elected candidate(s), by phone and/or email, to notify him/her of the election results.